October 18, 2021

-As with other ideas, you can freely steal content from the extensive course library at EdApp, such as using the course called Managing Leadership Stress.
+As with other ideas, you can freely steal content from the extensive course library at EdApp, such as using the training course called Managing Leadership Stress.
 Using these pre-built courses will lower your own stress as you have less to deal with when creating courses.

 Training can also be included for quality assurance.
 Some ideas for this include having your customer service representatives listen to or watch recorded customer service interactions and then offer their own assessments.
 This can help get perspective on what to do or not do in certain situations.

-Quality assurance training can also be found in the free, editable course library of EdApp.
-The course called Quality Control gives a good overview for learners about what it takes to ensure quality in an organization.
+Quality assurance training programs can also be found in the free, editable course library of EdApp.
+The online course called Quality Control gives a good overview for learners about what it takes to ensure quality in an organization.

-One last idea for customer service training that we will discuss in this article is about remembering to provide additional learning opportunities.
+Another idea for customer service training that we will discuss in this article is about remembering to provide additional learning opportunities.
 This means that after their training is complete, they will not feel like they have reached the end of the road in regards to their learning opportunities.

 We have explored several ideas for customer service training in this article.
 We have also seen how an LMS like EdApp can aid with customer service training.
 What other tips for customer service training do you have?